daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-09-24-P-verrucosa-functional-annotation-pipeline.md

 Submitted batch job 88966

-#noticed in my output script that it mentioned a new version/module of InterProtScan available, had Kevin Bryant update this to InterProScan/5.52-86.0-foss-2021a
+#noticed in my output script that it mentioned a new version/module of InterProtScan available, had Kevin Bryan update this to InterProScan/5.52-86.0-foss-2021a

 #also Kevin suggested adding these two additions to the above code to speed up the process: